 Sethusamudram Shipping Canal Project is believed to be the solution to curtail the shipping route from east India to the west coast of the country.
 After the feasibility studies of the project in the 1990s, however, the project was not finalized until 2005.
 Upon successful completion of the project, the journey will be reduced by about 350 nautical miles and it will reduce the sailing time from 10 to 30 hours.
-Same time another 13 minor ports are also developed parallel to the main project, while fishing harbours and other infrastructure developed in both India and Sri Lanka.
+Same time another 13 minor ports are also developed parallel to the main project, while fishing harbours and other infrastructure were developed in both India and Sri Lanka.

 Rumassala is it a part of Himalaya?

 Rumassala is another popular natural attraction in southern Sri Lanka, which has a close association with Ramayana.
 It is located adjoining the Galle harbour and it is a significant patch of forests with rugged terrain and high biodiversity.
-The trees and plants of Rumassala believed to be very similar to vegetation in Himalaya.
+The trees and plants of Rumassala are believed to be very similar to vegetation in the Himalayas.
 According to the legend, Rumassala is a piece of land that originated in Himalayas.

-Hanuman, the monkey god was left to Indian to bring a herbal plant to treat Laxmana, brother of Rama, who was wounded in the battle, Hanuman forgot the name of the herb and he brought a portion Himalaya with him.
-As he flew over Galle, a piece of the portion of the forest that he fetched from Himalaya fell down, this piece of the forest today known as Rumassala.
+Hanuman, the monkey god was left to India to bring a herbal plant to treat Laxmana, brother of Rama, who was wounded in the battle, Hanuman forgot the name of the herb and he brought a portion Himalaya with him.
+As he flew over Galle, a piece portion of the forest that he fetched from Himalaya fell down, this piece of the forest is today known as Rumassala.

 Ritigala another piece of Himalaya